SMARK2022/SMARK2022.github.io/index.md

 Here is **Benteng Sun (SMARK, 孙奔腾)**.<br>

 I am an undergraduate student in Data Science at Harbin Institute of Technology, Shenzhen (Class of 2022, expected graduation 2026).
 Currently, I am conducting research in compressed sensing and image processing under the guidance of [Prof. Yongyong Chen](https://cyyhit.github.io/).
-Our **ICLR-2025** submission has received review scores of 8, 8, 6, and 6 (average 7.0, top 7.49%).
+My **ICLR-2025** submission has received review scores of 8, 8, 6, and 6 (average 7.0, top 7.49%).
 I welcome any discussion on research or collaboration; feel free to contact me at 220810225 [at] stu.hit.edu.cn.

 ---